ghnoob/Tk-Password-Generator/README.md

  This is my first project.
 Made it on windows.
 I didn't try it on Linux (yet).

-## Requeriments
- Make sure you have **Python** installed in your system.
-If not, download and install it from the [official site](https://www.python.org/downloads/).

-## Running the program
-Just download the file `main.pyw` and open it.

 ## License
  Released under public domain.
 See `LICENSE.MD` for details